zeroluck/docs/sources/reference/api/scim-1.1.md

 ##### getGroup
 **GET** `/host/seam/resource/restv1/Groups{rsid}`

-Returns a group on the basis of provided id as path parameter.
+Returns a group on the basis of the provided id as a path parameter.
 The group MUST be already registered with the mentioned id.

 ###### URL
     http://gluu.org/host/seam/resource/restv1/Groups{rsid}